Baby names meaning gift feel just right for children born during the winter holidays.

 The masculine equivalent of Isadora, Isidore was a sixth-century theologian and is now considered a Catholic saint.

-Believe it or not, Jesse is cousin to Abishai, via the Old Testament Yishai.
+Believe it or not, Jesse is cousin to Abishai, via the Hebrew name Yishai.
 He’s the father of King David.
-That means Jesse has a long history of use, as well as a special meaning.
+That means the baby boy name Jesse has a long history of use, as well as a special meaning.

 A handful of sites suggest that John – and all of the related names – means gift.
-But that’s a stretch.
+While I’ve included some of those names above, that’s maybe a stretch.
 Jonathan, however, comes from yeho, meaning God, and natan, meaning gift.

 MACEO (unranked)